titoBouzout/BufferScroll/readme.md

 Buffer Scroll is a simple [Sublime Text](http://www.sublimetext.com/ ) plug-in which remembers and restores the scroll, cursor positions, also the selections, marks, bookmarks, foldings, selected syntax and optionally the color scheme.

-Also, via preferences, allows to enable syncing of bookmarks, marks and folds between cloned views.
+Also, via preferences, allows to enable syncing of scroll, bookmarks, marks and folds between cloned views.

+Syncing features are disabled by default.
+You need to enable these via the preferences.
+Main menu -> Preferences -> Package Settings -> BufferScroll -> Settings Default.
+You may want to copy and paste your edited preferences to "Settings Users" located under the same sub-menu.
+To keep your preferences between updates.

 Installation